Toledo vs. Central Michigan NCAA Football Odds, Plays and Insights | October 16, 2021

 Central Michigan Stats and Trends

-- Thus far this year Central Michigan has two wins against the spread.
+- Central Michigan has two wins against the spread in six games this season.

-- This season, the Chippewas have one ATS win in two games as an underdog of 4.5 points or more.
+- The Chippewas have been underdogs by 5.5 points or more two times this season and covered the spread once.

-- Central Michigan's games this year have gone over the total in two out of six opportunities (33.3%).
+- Central Michigan's games this season have hit the over on two of six set point totals (33.3%).

-- When Central Michigan records more than 17.5 points, it is 2-3 against the spread and 3-2 overall.
+- Central Michigan is 2-3 against the spread and 3-2 overall in games when it records more than 17.5 points.

-- In games that Central Michigan amasses more than 313.7 yards, the team is 2-3 against the spread and 3-2 overall.
+- Central Michigan is 2-3 against the spread and 3-2 overall when the team picks up over 313.7 yards.

-- This season the Chippewas have eight turnovers, four fewer than the Rockets have takeaways (12).
+- The Chippewas have turned the ball over eight times, four fewer times than the Rockets have forced turnovers (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.